felixp7/basic-interpreter/tinycat-basic/README.md

 Python always displays numbers with *at most* six digits of precision -- the exact opposite behavior!

 For portability, programs making use of randomness should call RANDOMIZE near the beginning.
 Not all implementations do that by default.

+The Go implementation is abandoned as of October 2018.